zakkor/invoice/README.md

 Tweak the invoice details in the `Makefile`, then run `make`.
 You'll get the resulting invoice inside `./invoices`.

-You can also override a single parameter by doing `make CLIENTCOMPANY="Jane Street"`
+You can also override parameters by doing `make CLIENTCOMPANY="Jane Street"`

 Invoices are labeled according to the invoice number, which gets automatically incremented based on what the latest invoice number is.